OmarHesham66/Task-Interview/README.md

   Admin => the five controllers contains actions for crud operations in categories and products and orders and shipping

-  User => the six controllers contains :
+  User => the six controllers contains:

        --Auth controller which contains actions for show (login-register-homePage-logout)